PIR-PIXR/CPIR/README.md

 # CPIR: A "Committed Private Information Retrieval" Library that achieves high performance and flexibility.

 ## Abstract
 A private information retrieval (PIR) scheme allows a client to retrieve a data item x_i among n items x_1, x_2, . . . , x_n from k servers, without revealing what i is even when t < k servers collude and try to learn i.
 Such a PIR scheme is said to be t-private.
 A PIR scheme is v-verifiable if the client can verify the correctness of the retrieved x_i even when v ≤ k servers are colluding and try to fool the client by sending manipulated data.
 Most of the previous works in the literature on PIR assumed that v < k, leaving the case of all-colluding servers open.
 We propose a generic method that combines a linear map commitment (LMC) and an arbitrary linear PIR scheme to produce a k-verifiable PIR scheme, termed a committed PIR scheme.
 Such a scheme guarantees that even in the worst scenario when all servers are under the control of an attacker, although the privacy is unavoidably lost, the client won’t be fooled into accepting an incorrect x_i.
 A committed PIR can also provide accountability and Byzantine-robustness, which allows the client to tell which servers have sent incorrect data and then recover the correct data, albeit at the cost of heavier computation.
 We demonstrate the practicality of the committed PIR schemes by implementing the combinations of an LMC and three well-known PIR schemes on top of the GMP library and blst, the current fastest C library for pairings on elliptic curves.
-You can find a copy of the paper [here](https://arxiv.org/abs/2302.01733).
+You can find a copy of the paper [here](https://arxiv.org/abs/2302.01733) or at [ESORICS 2023](https://link.springer.com/chapter/10.1007/978-3-031-50594-2_20).

 ---
 ## Main Contributions